35 Interesting Facts about Mumbai You Probably Didn’t Know (2023 Edition)

 In 1661, the city was handed to Kind Charles II of England as part of his dowry, when he married the Portuguese princess Catherine of Braganza.
 Renamed Bombay, it was then leased to the British East India Company, who controlled and shaped the city for the next three-hundred years.
 During the mid-18th Century, Bombay was transformed by the Hornby Vellard Project, which undertook reclamation of the region and unified the seven islands into one landmass, as well as developing major roads and railways.
 The completion of the project in 1845, turned Bombay into a major seaport on the Arabian Sea, and one of the busiest and most important trading ports in the world.

-Following Indian Independence in 1947, Bombay was the industrial, commercial and centre of India, a pioneering powerhouse city, home to India’s entertainment industry and financial sector.
-In 1995, the city was renamed Mumbai, in honour of the Hindu goddess Mumbadevi.
+Following Indian Independence in 1947, Bombay was the industrial, commercial and center of India, a pioneering powerhouse city, home to India’s entertainment industry and financial sector.
+In 1995, the city was renamed Mumbai, in honor of the Hindu goddess Mumbadevi.

 Mumbai is famous for several dishes and types of street food, thanks to the city’s immigrants from around the country.
 Some of its most beloved and popular foods include: Butter chicken, the Bombay Sandwich, Varan Bhaat, Baida Roti, Batata Vada, the Bombay Fry, and Akuri on toast.